SecretFoundation/docs/docs/node-guides/full-node-docker.md

 - [optional] CHAINID - chain-id of the network (for testnet this is `supernova-1`, for mainnet this is `secret-4`)
 - [optional] REGISTRATION_SERVICE - Address of registration service (if you are not using a custom registeration service leave this blank)
 - [optional] STATE_SYNC1/STATE_SYNC2 - If you wish to sync using state sync, you can set these values as the state sync peers that the node will use.
 You may set only STATE_SYNC1 if you do not wish to use two different endpoints
-- [optional] FORCE_RESYNC - set this flag to force the node to reset the state on startup and resync
+- [optional] FORCE_RESYNC - set this environment variable to force the node to reset the state on startup and resync
-- [optional] FORCE_REGISTER - set this flag to force the node to re-register with the network
+- [optional] FORCE_REGISTER - set this environment variable to force the node to re-register with the network

 You can set an environment variable using the `export` syntax